Service Policy: Registration

 How to Get a Library Card

-Applicants who are age sixteen and older must present a current picture ID and proof of current residence, and complete the application form.
-If a person applied for a library card online, the applicant must present a current picture ID and proof of current residence when picking up the card.
+Applicants who are age sixteen and older must present an acceptable picture ID and proof of current residence.
+To finalize an online application, the applicant must present a current picture ID and proof of current residence at any Fargo Public Library location.

-For applicants who are fifteen and younger, the parent or legal guardian of the child must present their own current picture ID and proof of current residence and complete the application form.
-If the application is submitted online, the parent/legal guardian must present a current picture ID and proof of current residence when picking up the card.
+For applicants who are fifteen and younger, the parent or legal guardian of the child must present their own acceptable picture ID and proof of current residence.

 Acceptable picture ID (must present one):